-In considering the relationships which may affect independent status as outlined in The Third Edition of the recommendations of the ASX Corporate Governance Council, it has been determined that the Group's non-executive directors are independent.
-Therefore, the Board comprises 6 independent directors and 2 non-independent directors (being the Managing Director and Executive Director) which meets the recommendation of the ASX Corporate Governance Council of having a majority of the Board comprising independent directors.
+In considering the relationships which may affect independent status as outlined in The Fourth Edition of the recommendations of the ASX Corporate Governance Council, it has been determined that the Group's non-executive directors are independent.
+Therefore, the Board comprises six independent directors and one non-independent director (being the Executive Director) which meets the recommendation of the ASX Corporate Governance Council of having a majority of the Board comprising independent directors.

-The following table outlines the Group's directors considered to be independent:
+The following table outlines the Group's directors at 30 June 2021, and whether they are considered to be independent:

-Director Role Length Non- Independent

-of Service Executive

-D McDonough Chairman 10 years Yes Yes

-J Mulcahy Deputy Chairman 9 years Yes Yes

-T Salt Managing Director 3 years No No

-P Birtles Non-Executive Director 9 years Yes Yes

-J McKellar Non-Executive Director 3 years Yes Yes

-S Goddard Non-Executive Director 3 years Yes Yes

-A Barrass Non-Executive Director n/a Yes Yes

-R Thornton Executive Director 10 years No No
+Director Role Length of Service Non- Executive Independent D McDonough Chairman 12 years Yes Yes J Mulcahy Deputy Chairman 11 years Yes Yes P Birtles Non-Executive Director 11 years Yes Yes J McKellar Non-Executive Director 5 years Yes Yes S Goddard Non-Executive Director 5 years Yes Yes A Barrass Non-Executive Director 2 years Yes Yes R Thornton Executive Director 12 years No No